EdvardM/railsgirls-ruby/basics.md

 puts "go!"
 ```

 That `do` starts a _block_.
-A Ruby block is just, well, blob of code like any other ruby code.
+A Ruby block is just, well, blob of code like any
+other ruby code.
 The interesting stuff is between pipes.
+Ruby automatically
-Ruby automatically passes _each_ (yeah, that's why the name) item in the collection to that block in turn, and executes that block _for each entry_.
+passes _each_ (yeah, that's why the name) item in the collection to that block
+in turn, assigning it to the given variable name, and executes that block _for
-So, here `puts` is called five times.
+each entry_.
+So, here `puts` is called five times, with `n` being assigned each
+of the numbers in turn.

 There are other kinds of loops, though they are maybe not that common.
 For example, sometimes you know that you want to do something a fixed number of times, no matter what.